-Just relax in whatever position suits very well for you, close your eyes and start focusing on your breathing.
+Just relax in whatever position suits very well you, close your eyes, and start focusing on your breathing.
 Breathing through your nose gets your diaphragm engaged and circulates oxygen completely to the complete areas of your lungs.

-Your mind will surely start wander, however , continue to simply re-focus your attention on the air that is going in and out of your nostrils.
+Your mind will surely start to wonder, however, continue to simply re-focus your attention on the air that is going in and out of your nostrils.
 Do this for several mins, or much longer as you start feeling comfortable with the whole process.

 2. An Empty Minded Meditation

-Practising meditating can produce a sort of “awareness without object” – an experience where all your thoughts are drained out from the busy mind.
-This particular technique involves sitting still , often in a “full lotus” or cross-legged position, and letting the mind go silent on its own.
-Initially it can be quite difficult, particularly since any effort to calm the mind seems to just cause more busyness in the mind.
+Practicing meditating can produce a sort of “awareness without object” – an experience where all your thoughts are drained out from the busy mind.
+This particular technique involves sitting still, often in a “full lotus” or cross-legged position, and letting the mind go silent on its own.
+Initially, it can be quite difficult, particularly since any effort to calm the mind seems to just cause more busyness in the mind.

 3. Walking Meditation

-In this one of the popular type of meditation, the body surely gets involved.
-This meditation can be practised either outside in an open ground, grass, garden or simply as a back and forth walking sessions within a room.
+In this one of the popular types of meditation, the body surely gets involved.
+This meditation can be practiced either outside on the open ground, grass, garden or simply as a back and forth walking session within a room.

 4. Mindfulness Meditation

-This is a practice, Buddhists call it as Vipasana or Insight meditation, mindfulness is the process of becoming deeply aware of what is happening right now.
-Your focus should be on what’s happening in and around you at this very moment, and become aware of all the thought processes and feelings that are taking your energy from moment to moment.
+This is a practice, Buddhists call it Vipassana or Insight meditation, mindfulness is the process of becoming deeply aware of what is happening right now.
+Your focus should be on what’s happening in and around you at this very moment and become aware of all the thought processes and feelings that are taking your energy from moment to moment.

-You can begin by paying attention to your breath, and then shift your attention to the thoughts circulating inside your mind, the feelings within your body, and even the small sounds and visual sights around you.
-The key here is to watch without judging or analysing.
+You can begin by paying attention to your breath and then shift your attention to the thoughts circulating inside your mind, the feelings within your body, and even the small sounds and visual sights around you.
+The key here is to watch without judging or analyzing.

 5. Simple Mantra Meditation

-A lot of people find it easier to keep their mind from wandering if they are specifically concentrating on some action such as chanting.
+A lot of people find it easier to keep their mind from wandering if they are specifically concentrating on some activities such as chanting.
 In these situations, a mantra can be very useful.

-In this process, you repeat a word or phrase while you are sitting in meditation position.
+In this process, you repeat a word or phrase while you are sitting in a meditation position.
 This type of meditation is even recommended by experienced masters in many traditions.
-However, if you are practising this alone, you could choose any word or phrase that suits for you, and can select to either repeat it aloud or in your mind as you meditate.
+However, if you are practicing this alone, you could choose any word or phrase that suits you, and can select to either repeat it aloud or in your mind as you meditate.